 - Open the texture image and place it in the texture area

 - This material image will replace the default image when changing the picture

 The way the model is UV Mapped is important as the mapping should be identical to the default image template on PitchPrint or the image you created to replace the default image.
 The 3D model can only be UV Mapped in a 3D design software such as Blender and not on PitchPrint.

 Uploading the model in your PitchPrint store

-Click on upload mesh in the 3D studio and upload your model.
+*NB, the mesh should be exported as a OBJ file, as PitchPrint only supports this file type.
+Click on upload mesh, in the 3D studio and upload your model.
 Click on change picture and select the material image you created the image will display on the model as shown below.